evzaro/DOMincer/README.md

 #DOMincer#
 DOMincer.js is a lightweight JavaScript library inspired by jQuery.

-Like JQuery, DOMincer simplifies document traversal, manipulation, and event handling.
+DOMincer simplifies document traversal, manipulation, and event handling.

 DOMincer acts as a wrapper for HTML DOM nodes, adding additional functionality.
 It supports many of the core jQuery methods, including: